open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 We'll deploy our component on a Kind cluster using Flux.

-First of all let's create the cluster:
+First of all, let's create the cluster:

 `kind`

 ### Bootstrapping Flux

-Flux requires a git repository so let's configure our working directory as a git repository:
+Flux requires a git repository, so let's configure our working directory as a git repository:

 ```shell
 git init